 NSCA Standards and Procedures: The term used to refer to the Professional Code of Ethics, Volunteer Leader Code of Conduct, and Disciplinary Procedures, as well as the Conflict of Interest Policy.

 Professional: Any person who is a Member, Candidate, or Certificant of the NSCA.

 Respondent: The individual against whom a complaint is brought.

 Volunteer Leader: Any person who is a volunteer of the NSCA holding an elected, appointed, or otherwise recognized leadership role within the NSCA, including (but not limited to) directors, officers and/or members of any standing, ad hoc, or temporary boards, committees, special interest groups (SIGs), task forces, and the like.

 The National Strength and Conditioning Association (NSCA) is committed to the principles of ethical behavior that shall be followed by its Professionals.

-The Professional Code of Ethics is intended to establish and maintain high standards and professionalism for strength training, conditioning, and personal training professionals.
+The Professional Code of Ethics is intended to establish and maintain high standards and professionalism for strength training, conditioning, personal training and related professionals.
 It is for the protection of the public, the profession, and the maintenance of the standards and principles of the NSCA.
 It is also intended to enhance the effectiveness of our organization in supporting its mission.
 Professionals must adhere to these standards of integrity and honesty, encourage ethical behavior and report unethical behavior.

 The below principles are written generally and do not address every situation encountered by the strength training, conditioning, and personal training professional.
 The circumstances of a situation will determine the interpretation and application of a given principle as it relates to the Professional Code of Ethics.